Luucko/ErasmusGo/doc/Project Documentation.md

   2. App displays a categorized list (e.g., food, transport).
 - **Postconditions:**
   - Student views and utilizes the discounts.

-#### **Use Case: Event Management**
-- **Priority:** Could
-- **Actor:** Administrator
-- **Goal:** Allow administrators to upload new events.
-- **Preconditions:** Administrator has access to the app backend.
-- **Main Flow:**
-  1. Administrator navigates to the "Add Event" section.
-  2. Administrator fills out the event details.
-  3. App publishes the event.
-- **Postconditions:**
-  - Event appears in the "Upcoming Events" section.

 ---

 ## **Functional Wireframes and Workflow**

 We created [functional wireframes using Figma](https://www.figma.com/design/W71VG7fzaUZVvqL68tqUmb/ErasmusGO?node-id=0-1&t=aHw2Vh18XATTNCml-1) to visualize and represent how the ErasmusGo app operates.
-The wireframes include two main workflows:
+The wireframes include one main workflow:

-1. **Erasmus Student Workflow:**
+### **Erasmus Student Workflow:**
    - This set of wireframes outlines the app's functionality from the perspective of a general Erasmus student.
    - It demonstrates key features such as registration, login, profile management, campus navigation, event access, and communication tools.

-2. **Administrator Workflow:**
-   - A separate dashboard screen dedicated to administrators using the app.
-   - It showcases administrative functionalities, including modifying user information (e.g., updating a student's name or email) and managing app content such as events.

 These wireframes provide a clear, step-by-step depiction of the app’s interface and interactions, ensuring the workflows align with user needs and functional requirements.

-# Important: if Administrator dashboard is not necessary, delete all appearances of this functionality in this documentation file.